VivekCR7/TEST/SQL-Basics-to-advance/README.md

 * LEFT JOIN

-  left join is used to get all the data from left table even if there isn't a match with right table. if there is a match then it's ok or else the cell is shown NULL.
+  Returns all rows from the left table, even if there are no matches in the right table.

 * RIGHT JOIN

-  right join is used to get all the data from the right table even if there isn't a match with the left table.
+  Returns all rows from the right table, even if there are no matches in the left table.

 * FULL JOIN

-  full join gets all the data matched as well as unmatched. also known as Outer Join
+  It combines the results of both left and right outer joins.

+The joined table will contain all records from both the tables and fill in NULLs for missing matches on either side.

 unfortunately, we don't have such conditions to show that in practical but below is the link you can visualize that how joins work in SQL.